zellij-org/zellij-org.github.io/content/tutorials/session-management.md

 ---
 title: "Session Management with Zellij"
 images: ["/img/tutorial-3-preview.png"]
-description: "How to use Zellij to manage your sessions in the terminal"
+description: "Learn to manage terminal sessions with Zellij.
+Tutorial covering context switching, session resurrection, and the welcome screen."
 linktitle: "How to use Zellij to manage your sessions in the terminal"
 ---
 {{<video-left-aligned "/video/session-management-welcome-screen.mp4">}}